robotology/how-to-document-modules/README.md

 You have to provide the documentation of your module through an _xml file_:

-- **modulename.xml** for the general description.
+- [**modulename.xml**](https://github.com/robotology/how-to-document-modules/blob/master/how-to-document-modules.xml) for the general description.

 Moreover, if your module also exposes an IDL generated API, then the corresponding services should be documented in the relative _thrift file_:

-- **idl.thrift** listing and documenting all the available services.
+- [**idl.thrift**](https://github.com/robotology/how-to-document-modules/blob/master/src/idl.thrift) listing and documenting all the available services.

 We don't go here into more details since at the following links you'll find official guidelines on how to write the documentation for:
 - [xml description of your module](http://www.yarp.it/yarpmanager.html#module).
 - [Thrift services](http://www.yarp.it/thrift_tutorial_simple.html).

+Of course, aside from the documentation generated automatically from the code, the `README.md` file should always contain enough information about **installation instructions**, **dependencies**, **goal of you module**, **theory behind your implementation** and more.

 #### Documentation generated from xml
 The xml file containing the general description of the modules cannot be automatically digested by doxygen, requiring first a conversion into the dox language by means of a style sheet parser shipped with Yarp.
 To this end, you can profitably rely on scripts we made for you, which automate this operation:
-- [doc-compile.sh](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/doxygen/doc-compile.sh): a bash script for Linux.
+- [doc-compile.sh](https://github.com/robotology/how-to-document-modules/blob/gh-pages/doxygen/doc-compile.sh): a bash script for Linux.
-- [doc-compile.ps1](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/doxygen/doc-compile.ps1): a powershell script for Windows.
+- [doc-compile.ps1](https://github.com/robotology/how-to-document-modules/blob/gh-pages/doxygen/doc-compile.ps1): a powershell script for Windows.

 These scripts need to be located within the doxygen directory.
 When run, they replace the `rm -rf ./doc` and `doxygen ./generate.txt` instructions in the flow above by applying style sheet conversion and then producing documentation in one go.
 The final products will be then put under the **doxygen/generated-from-xml** directory.
 Therefore, doxygen must be aware of the latter path when collecting all the files we want to document.
 For this reason, this path is declared in the **`INPUT`** section of the `generate.txt` file.